 Today, DLA Piper has 4,200 lawyers in more than 70 offices in the Americas, Asia Pacific, Europe and the Middle East.
 With a direct presence in more than 30 countries, DLA Piper represents more clients in a broader range of geographies and practice areas than any other law firm in the world.
 Its principal practices include commercial contracts; corporate and finance (with particular strength in the technology, venture capital and private equity sectors); employment, pensions and benefits; finance and restructuring; franchise and distribution; intellectual property; litigation and arbitration; projects and infrastructure; real estate; regulatory and government affairs; tax (including international tax); and technology and media.
 The firm's clients range from multinational, Global 1000 and Fortune 500 enterprises to startups developing industry-leading technologies.
 They include more than half of the Fortune 250 and nearly half of the FTSE 350 or their subsidiaries.

 DLA Piper is a national and international leader in franchise and distribution law, with clients ranging from entrepreneurs and startup companies to the world's largest franchisers and manufacturers.
 Who's Who Legal, publishers of The International Who's Who of Business Lawyers, dubs DLA Piper "the world's leading firm for franchise law".
-DLA Piper has gained this recognition eight consecutive times, having won the award in every year since its inception in 2005.
+DLA Piper has gained this recognition nine consecutive times, having won the award in every year since its inception in 2005.